uplift-delivery/katas/countries/countries-explorer.md

 ## The Problem

 We’ve been asked to create a responsive frontend interface that allows people to explore and learn about countries around the world using a public API.
-The goal is to build a clean, performant, and accessible UI that supports browsing, filtering, and navigating through real-world data.
+The goal is to build a clean, performant, and accessible UI that supports browsing, and navigating through real-world data.

 The project should be built using any modern frontend framework (e.g., React, Vue, Svelte) and must consume data from the [REST Countries API](https://restcountries.com/).